 You may expect only people who can evaluate the market movements, or so-called day traders, to be the only ones that can earn money in the digital asset markets.
 Well, it turns out that this isn’t true for the cryptosphere, as this industry offers several ways of making a profit and earning a substantial sum of money.
 One of these methods is by running a masternode.

 Before the concept of a masternode, making money on the crypto market mostly required mining or stocking the cryptocurrency itself and expecting the price to grow.
 However, with masternode hosting, you can achieve relatively regular and steady returns as well.
+So, how to run a masternode?
+There are two options: first, you can run cryptocurrency master nodes by yourself or through a masternode hosting platform.

+What is master node?
 A masternode is a cryptocurrency computer wallet whose main purpose is to store a full copy of a blockchain in real-time.
 Simply put, a computer device that can host a full blockchain archive of a particular cryptocurrency is a masternode.
 Masternodes give inducement to regular node operators to conduct the main operations of running a blockchain and, in turn, require initial collateral (or stake) in order to work.

 Masternodes, as their name suggests, are different from both a regular and a full node.
 Masternodes, just like a full node, relay blocks/transactions and store the full blockchain, but unlike full nodes, they don’t mine new blocks of data.